entropicalabs/el-loom/docs/source/docu_files/eka_qec/block.rst

 Validations
 ^^^^^^^^^^^

 There is a comprehensive set of validations applied at the construction of :class:`~loom.eka.block.Block` to ensure that some properties are satisfied.
-These checks ensure that a user defining a custom code does not result in an erroneous definition of a QEC.
-We use the notation :math:`[\![n, k, d]\!]` for a code that encodes :math:`k` logical qubits in an :math:`n` qubits state, and whose distance is :math:`d`.
+These checks ensure that a user defining a custom code does not result in an erroneous definition of a QEC code.
+We use the notation :math:`[\![n, k, d]\!]` for a code that encodes :math:`k` logical qubits in :math:`n` physical qubits and whose distance is :math:`d`.

 The list of validators includes: